microsoft/nni/docs/source/experiment/remote.rst

 The example configuration is saved in ``examples/trials/mnist-pytorch/config_remote.yml``.

-Files in ``trialCodeDirectory`` will be uploaded to remote machines automatically.
 You can run below command on Windows, Linux, or macOS to spawn trials on remote Linux machines:

 .. code-block:: bash